 We all love the denim special look – such as washed hems and double seams.
 Those recycled jeans gift bags keep the unique character, they are very stylish and (also very important) are eco-friendly!
 You can use them and reuse them!

-Christmas is coming and there will be lots of wrapping to do.
-These denim bags are a stunning way to wrap small items such as watches, jewelery, soaps, candles, sweets, socks…
+Christmas or birthdays, there is always some wrapping to do.
+These denim bags are a stunning way to wrap small items such as sweets, watches, jewellery, soaps, candles, socks…

 They can be used not only for gifting, but for stashing something else.
 A larger bag can be made with a wider jeans leg and may be pyjamas can be gifted and stored in it.
 I bet teens would love such a trendy storage bag.

 Check out some other ideas for easy and eco-friendly DIY gifts >>>

 DIY reusable gift pouches are so easy to make with this free tutorial.
 You will need some jeans legs and a string of 50-80cm (you can use a shoe string).
 And, if you want, some decorations – labels, beads…

 By the way, before using for crafting it is important to wash the jeans in the special way.
 Read here how to eliminate any dirt and odour.
 If these gift bags is all you are making, cut the legs off so that you don’t have to wash and dry the whole pair of jeans.